Sampreet/qom/docs/source/index.rst

    * - Wigner distribution depicting the evolution of mechanical squeezing in a modulated optomechanical system.
      - Soliton propagation in an array of optomechanical systems at different phase lags between the input solitons.

-A set of notebooks and scripts to demonstrate the usage of the toolbox can be found `here <https://github.com/sampreet/qom-examples>`_.
+A set of notebooks and scripts to demonstrate the usage of the toolbox can be found in the `examples repository <https://github.com/sampreet/qom-examples>`_.

 Installation
 ============